Dhruv0306/Antivirus/README.md

 ## 🚀 Project Overview

-This project implements a comprehensive antivirus solution with the following key features:
+This project implements a comprehensive antivirus solution following the X.800 security architecture standard, with the following key features:
 - Real-time file scanning and monitoring
 - Quarantine management system
 - System protection and security